-On notification by South Norfolk Council, Planning Applications are circulated amongst members for comment, and some are discussed at the next available Full Council meeting.
+On notification by South Norfolk Council, planning applications are considered by the Planning meeting, and some are discussed at the next available Full Council meeting.
 Details of the meetings are shown in the Council Calendar.
 Our response counts only as a singular when Planning officers look at the number of objections or expressions of support.
 When permitted development requires prior notification to the local planning authority, the developer must post the Site Notices

 You can be the first to find out about new applications my.south-norfolk.gov.uk